To ensure species’ resilience and adaptation to climate change, we need to do more conservation - now.

 A variety of methodologies exists.
 We have tried various mapping methods at different spatial scales.
 Our Making space for wildlife leaflet summarises the findings of the Habitat Re-creation Opportunity Mapping report.

 The Heathland Extent and Potential project experimented with mapping based on aerial photographs, whereas more pro-active initiatives include web-based tools such as the Nature After Minerals programme and Wetland Vision, undertaken in partnership with other organisations.

 Most recently, we helped to develop the Clocaenog Statement of Environmental Masterplanning Principles (SEMP) for Wales.
 This identified broad Ecological Character Zones and provided appropriate habitat management schedules for wind farm developers in the Clocaenog Strategic Search Area, in keeping with TAN 8 requirements.
-You can download the document from this page.
+You can find this document in the downloads block on the left.

 In 2010, we re-launched our Futurescapes programme.
 There are 40 landscape-scale Futurescapes initiatives happening around the UK with another 40 in preparation.
 We are working with environmental groups, local communities, the private sector and relevant government authorities to develop a shared vision of a countryside fit for people and wildlife, now and in the future.
 We would like to hear from you if want to be a part of it.